broxme/brox-browser/CONTRIBUTING.md

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
 The pull request should also contain tests, if applicable.
-For example, a PR that changes a part of the Beaker UI will likely not need tests, but a PR that updates Brox Browser's networking stack would.
+For example, a PR that changes a part of the Brox browser UI will likely not need tests, but a PR that updates Brox Browser's networking stack would.

 ## Code review process